paulhibbing/TwoRegression/cran-comments.md

 New submission

+Possibly mis-spelled words in DESCRIPTION:
+  Crouter (15:43)
+  Hibbing (15:5)
+  Kaplan (15:30)
+  LaMunion (15:17)

-This is the first submission of TwoRegression
+This is the first submission of TwoRegression.
+The "possibly mis-spelled words"
+    are author names pertaining to the newly-added reference in DECRIPTION (see resubmission bullet 2 above).

 ## Downstream dependencies
 There are no reverse dependencies for TwoRegression.